menu

 Challenergy ¥200 million Development of wind power generator capable of generating electricity even in a typhoon Reduce CO2 emissions through alternatives to diesel power generation, etc. 7.Affordable and clean energy

-Energy & Environment Investment, Inc. ¥1.0 billion Venture fund focused on environment and energy sectors Reduce CO2 emissions 7.Affordable and clean energy
+Energy & Environment Investment, Inc. ¥2.5 billion Venture fund focused on environment and energy sectors Reduce GHG emissions by promoting renewable energy and energy conservation 7.Affordable and clean energy-13.Climate action

 Neurotrack ¥800 million Development of cognitive function test using eye movement to measure cognitive function Extend healthy life expectancy through dementia prevention 3.Good health and well-being